emreerkoca/SelfControl/README.md

 Project made for create .Net Core N-Layer Architecture Sample Project.

 - Users can be learn a new language with this project.
-- Users can save words object.
+- Users can save word object.
-- Words object parts: Original Word, Translated Word, Sample Sentence
+- Word object parts: Original Word, Translated Word, Sample Sentence

 1. Original Word: A word from the language (she / he) wants to learn.
 2. Translated Word: Translation of original word in (her / his) native language.